 Students subject to suspension from bus riding/transportation privileges: Student whose conduct warrant suspension from bus riding and/or transportation services shall be dealt with in accordance with the rights and procedures outlined in Policy 5610.04 - Suspension of Bus Riding/Transportation Privileges.

+In determining whether disciplinary action set forth in this policy is to be implemented, District Administrators shall use a preponderance of evidence standard.
+Further, any individual charged with making a disciplinary determination under this policy shall retain all documents, electronically stored information ("ESI"), and electronic media (as defined in Policy 8315 - Information Management (i.e. "Litigation Hold")) created and/or received as part of an investigation.

+[ ]

-The Superintendent shall ensure that all members of the staff use the above procedures when dealing with students.In addition, this statement of due process rights is to be placed in all student handbooks in a manner that will facilitate understanding by students and their parents.
+In addition, this statement of due process rights is to be placed in all student handbooks in a manner that will facilitate understanding by students and their parents.

 These procedures shall not apply to in-school disciplinary alternatives including in-school suspensions.
 An in-school suspension is one served entirely in a supervised learning environment within a school setting.
 Nor shall these disciplinary alternative procedures apply to students who are prohibited by authorized school personnel from all or part of their participation in co-curricular, interscholastic, and/or noninterscholastic extra-curricular activities.